 3:569 identical

+3:541 a man rents an animal and doesn’t say what he’ll haul on it, then hauls it but the animal goes lame, AH would say by istiḥsān that he pays the agreed on amount and isn’t liable for the animal, and AY and M agreed

 3:542 If a man rents a slave boy for ¼ or 1/3 what he earns on the animal then this rent is invalid.
 But if the slaveboy isn’t ma2dhoon (for trading) and he wasn’t rented from his owner, if he’s ok in the end then he gets the wage, and if not ok he’s liable for the value.
 AH did istiḥsān here.

 3:578 if you wanna rent two camels from kufa to mecca, to carry on one camel two men and what sustains them of bedding and blankets, and the person saw the two men but not their blankets and stuff, and the other camel to carry foodstuffs and oil and vinegar and utensils, but not specific how much, or water and not specified how much, all of this faasid by qiyas.
 But H said by istiḥsān its ok.